goblindegook/WordPress-Plugin-Boilerplate-NS/README.md

 # WordPress Plugin Boilerplate

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins

-## Contents

-The WordPress Plugin Boilerplate includes the following files:

-* `.gitignore`.
-Used to exclude certain files from the repository.
-* `ChangeLog.md`.
-The list of changes to the core project.
-* `README.md`.
-The file that you’re currently reading.
-* A `plugin-name` subdirectory that contains the source code - a fully executable WordPress plugin.
+This is a fork of the original WordPress Plugin Boilerplate project, with added namespace and autoloader support.

 ## Features